-The location of the proposed building is on a vacant grassed area and the works will otherwise include the demolition of an existing building.
-Trees on the subject site are not to be removed and the proposal will not likely have indirect effects that would harm any nearby habitats.
+The location of the proposed building is generally on a vacant area and the works will otherwise include the demolition of an existing building.
+There is the removal of one tree proposed which may provide roosting and foraging habitat to bird species.

-g) Any endangering of any species of animal plant or other form of life, whether living on land, in water or in the air, h) Any long-term effects on the environment, i) Any degradation of the quality of the environment,
+any endangering of any species of animal plant or other form of life, whether living on land, in water or in the air, h) Any long-term effects on the environment,